 - “Why No Open Source SIEM, EVER?” contains some of my SIEM thinking from 2009.
 Is it relevant now?
-Well, you be the judge.
-Current popularity of open source log search tools, BTW, does not break the logic of that post.
+You be the judge.
 Succeeding with SIEM requires a lot of work, whether you paid for the software, or not.
-That – and developing a SIEM is much harder than most people think.
-BTW, this post has an amazing “staying power” that is hard to explain – I suspect it has to do with people wanting “free stuff” … [261 pageviews]
+BTW, this post has an amazing “staying power” that is hard to explain – I suspect it has to do with people wanting “free stuff” and googling for “open source SIEM” …

-- “Simple Log Review Checklist Released!” is often at the top of this list – the checklist is still a very useful tool for many people.
-“On Free Log Management Tools” is a companion to the checklist (updated version) [112 pageviews ]
+- “Simple Log Review Checklist Released!” is often at the top of this list – this aging checklist is still a very useful tool for many people.
+“On Free Log Management Tools” (also aged a bit by now) is a companion to the checklist (updated version)

-- “SIEM Resourcing or How Much the Friggin’ Thing Would REALLY Cost Me?” is a quick framework for assessing the SIEM project (well, a program, really) costs at an organization (much more details on this here in this paper).
-[108 pageviews]
+- “SIEM Resourcing or How Much the Friggin’ Thing Would REALLY Cost Me?” is a quick framework for assessing the SIEM project (well, a program, really) costs at an organization (a lot more details on this here in this paper).

 - Security: Automate And/Or Die?

 - On “Defender’s Advantage”